What is Beego?

 Beego is based on these modules so what’s its execution logic?
 Beego is

 a typical MVC architecture.
-Here is its executing logic:
+Here is its execution logic:

 The project structure of Beego